Kotlin/kotlinx.serialization/docs-website/topics/serialization-serialize-builtin-types.md

 The [`Nothing`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-nothing.html) type is serializable by default.
 It has no instances, so encoding or decoding it throws an exception.
-Use `Nothing` when a type is syntactically required, but not involved in serialization, like in [polymorphic classes with generic base types](serialization-polymorphism.md#serialize-polymorphic-types-with-generic-base-types):
+Use `Nothing` when a type is syntactically required, but not involved in serialization, like in a [polymorphic hierarchy with a generic base type](serialization-polymorphism.md#serialize-generic-subtypes-in-a-polymorphic-hierarchy):

 ```kotlin
 import kotlinx.serialization.*